The Devastating Impact of Burn Injuries

 Personal injury lawsuits represent some of the most complicated civil actions.
 Therefore, you should consider working with an experienced burn injury lawyer.
 An attorney will be able to assess your injuries, investigate the circumstances surrounding the accident or other event that caused them, determine who was at fault and therefore who you should sue, and then file such a suit on your behalf.

 These, however, represent only the beginning of what may well be a long legal process.
 The next step consists of your attorney negotiating with the defendant’s insurance company in an attempt to arrive at a favorable settlement amount.
-Burn injury lawyers typically understand the complications and consequences of burn injuries, “what they’re worth” and also possesses strong negotiating skills.
+Burn injury lawyers typically understand the complications and consequences of burn injuries, “what they’re worth” and also possess strong negotiating skills.
 Remember, the insurance company will want to minimize the amount it pays you.
 Your lawyer’s job is to get you the maximum compensation allowable by law.

-Should the settlement negotiations ultimately fail, your lawyer also needs to possess the knowledge, skill and experience necessary to take your case to a jury trial and aggressively pursue your right to compensation.
+Should the settlement negotiations ultimately fail, your lawyer also needs to possess the knowledge, skill, and experience necessary to take your case to a jury trial and aggressively pursue your right to compensation.

-Keep in mind that you will be asking for both economic and noneconomic damages.
+Keep in mind that you will be asking for both economic and non-economic damages.

 Economic Damages